Providers, rejoice: new CPT codes for remote patient monitoring (RPM) are here!

 - The patient must opt-in for the service

-- Devices must meet the FDA’s definition of medical device
+- Device must meet the FDA’s definition of medical device

-- Monitoring must take place for at least 16 days to be applied to a billing period
+- Device must be supplied for at least 16 days to be applied to a billing period

 - The service must be ordered by a physician or other qualified healthcare professional